geoserver/geoserver/doc/en/user/source/security/disable.rst

 If you are using an external security subsystem, you may want to disable the built-in security to prevent conflicts.
 Disabling security is possible for each security filter chain individually.
-The security filter chains are enlisted on the GeoServer authentication page.
+The security filter chains are listed on the GeoServer authentication page.

 .. warning::